The Holiday Candle features a Crown Knot design,

 tying all the Square Knots in the entire Holiday

 which is challenging.
 Practice the Square

-Move the left
+Fold the left

 half of the LACE

-to the right, over
+to the right, resting over

 the fillers and under